Social Security Employee

 What was the most heartbreaking situation where you had to deny someone disability or some other entitlement even though you personally thought they deserved it?

-Asked by nocando almost 12 years ago
+Asked by nocando over 12 years ago

 That's a loaded question, because why does anyone DESERVE it?
 When you come right down to it, a person gets denied for only two reasons: 1) The person didn't pay the taxes required to be insured for benefits.
 2) The person doesn't meet some other factor of entitlement, whether it be age, citizenship or lawful alien status, they weren't married long enough, they don't meet the medical rules for disability, etc. Yeah, I'm in the wrong line of work - I don't believe a person deserves to have the taxpayers support them simply by virtue of being poor.
 No, I don't think the system needs to be abolished, but if you don't meet all the rules, you don't "deserve" it.
 That said, one of the saddest things I see time and time again is people who are terminally ill, diagnosed with stage 4 cancer, 4 months to live, and they are denied because of their earnings.
 We don't even make a medical determination because they are still working SGA (see above for definition).
 Then when they quit, there is a 5 month waiting period and they're dead before they're ever due a payment.